iBridges-for-iRODS/iBridges/docs/source/cli.rst

 The download_dir argument is optional.
 If it is left out, it will be put in the current working directory.

 There are two more options: `--overwrite` to allow the download command to overwrite a local file and `--resource` to set the resource to download the data from.
+On many iRODS systems you will not need to set the resource yourself: the server will decide for you.
+In this case, you should not specify the resource.
 See `ibridges download --help` for more details.

 Uploading data